 - 3. The Resources Directorate showed overall underspend of £156,000 for the 2017/18 financial year; this represents a 23% variance on the revised budget.
 The largest underspend within the directorate was the planned maintenance programme.
 Previously all planned maintenance schemes have been grouped within one category; however the decision was made to split the planned maintenance into three sections to give a better indication of performance; active planned maintenance, on-hold planned maintenance projects and works on industrial units. - 4.
 The active planned maintenance section includes schemes that fall outside the scope of the accommodation review, but also includes essential improvements to the civic offices.
 The fencing works to satisfy the health and safety audit at Town Mead depot has been completed and works to the Waltham Abbey Museum roof and chimney stacks and trend services at the civic offices have progressed well within the year.
 However, the works planned to replace the windows at the North Weald airfield gatehouse and the replacement of fire alarm smoke and heat detectors at the civic offices have only been tendered for in 2017/18 and therefore are showing a large underspend in the section.
 A saving of £18,000 has been identified from the energy efficiency budget as other schemes have incorporated energy efficiency features within their designs.
 It is recommended that this saving is carried forward and moved into the on-hold projects section and used to increase the budgets where costs have risen since they were first bid.
 A further saving of £7,000 has been identified from the 2018/19 budgets as the resurfacing of the Roundhill's shopping yard was included within another scheme.
 It is recommended that this is taken as an actual saving in 2017/18 and that the remaining underspends of £145,000 relating to this category are carried forward into 2018/19. - 5.
 The on-hold planned maintenance projects budget relates to works on the civic offices that have been placed on hold pending the outcome of the Accommodation Review.
 The full budget was carried forward to 2018/19 as part of the Capital Review in December 2017.
 Expenditure throughout the year was limited to minor design works amounting to £2,000; it is recommended that this sum is brought forward from the 2018/19 allocation to cover these costs. - 6.
 There are some amendments requested for 2018/19.
-The electro-hydraulic lift installation budget (£77,000) that was planned for 2018/19 has now been put on hold whilst works to Homefield House (£9,000), which was previously on-hold, is now virement headings.
-Furthermore, it is recommended that £30,000 is brought forward from the budget held in 2020/21 to upgrade the Janus security system to Satian in order to comply with the new General Data Protection Regulations (GDPR); The existing system has also been declared unsupported by the manufacturer,
+The electro-hydraulic lift installation budget (£77,000) and an allocation from the energy efficiency budget (£18,000) that was planned for 2018/19 has now been put on hold whilst works to Homefield House (£9,000), which was previously on-hold, is now expected to proceed in 2018/19, these requested movements are shown under the virement headings.
+Furthermore, it is recommended that £30,000 is brought forward into the 2018/19 financial year from the budget held in 2020/21 to upgrade the Janus security system to

+Satian in order to comply with the new General Data Protection Regulations (GDPR); the existing system has also been declared unsupported by the manufacturer.